hachreak/swagger_routerl/README.md

 Cowboy Websocket plugin
 -----------------------

-e.g. We have this routing table defined in our `swagger.yaml` file:
+E.g. We have this routing table defined in our `swagger.yaml` file:

  - `/users/{userid}` which return the information about the user identified by the `userid`.

-From a Websocket client, you'll send a `JSON` message to our `websocket server`, called `ws_handler`, which contains:
+From a websocket, clients can send a `JSON` message to our `websocket server` and own `ws_users_userid.erl` will handle and process it:

 ```json
 {